Racquet Sports: Training Tips

 If you feel pain or cramping, stop the game.

 Keep at least a foot-and-a-half of space between you and your opponent.
 If you think

-you are too close to swing your racket without hitting him or her, hold your swing
+you're too close to swing your racket without hitting them, hold your swing or stop

 After the game, allow time to cool down before showering, and do some stretching exercises.